 Hydrocodeine and codeine are both opiate pain relievers.
-There are many similarities with hydrocodeine vs codeine, and a few differences as well.
+There are many similarities between hydrocodeine vs. codeine and a few differences as well.
 While hydrocodeine is more addictive, it is possible to become addicted to either medication.

-In the United States, about two million people are addicted to prescription opioids, which include drugs such as oxycodone, hydrocodone, codeine and methadone.
+In the United States, about two million people are addicted to prescription opioids, including oxycodone, hydrocodone, codeine, and methadone.
 These medications work by attaching to the same opioid receptors in the brain, which reduces pain signals.
 This can be helpful for people who are suffering from moderate to severe pain.
 However, these drugs can easily be abused.

-If you or a loved one are battling an addiction to hydrocodeine, codeine, or other drugs, holistic drug rehab in Tacoma, WA can help.
+If you or a loved one in the Tacoma area are battling an addiction to hydrocodeine, codeine, or other drugs, a Tacoma, Washington substance abuse treatment center can help.

 Codeine is generally used for mild to moderate pain relief.
 It is also used in cough syrup formulations combined with other drugs.
 Codeine is a compound in the opium plant, along with morphine and other substances.
 The main pain-relieving action of codeine is due to a small part of the drug being converted to morphine by the body.

 Codeine is more effective for some people than others.
-It’s believed that this is due to the way your body processes the drug.
+It’s believed that this is due to how your body processes the drug.
 The liver metabolizes most of the codeine, and the brain and intestine metabolize the rest.
-It’s thought that differences in the amount o certain liver enzymes are responsible for the differences in effectiveness between individuals.
+It’s thought that differences in the number of certain liver enzymes are responsible for the differences in effectiveness between individuals.

 It’s important to note that codeine carries a risk of respiratory depression and even death in some cases.
 This risk is much higher in children.
 According to health professionals, breastfeeding mothers shouldn’t take codeine.
 If the body doesn’t break it down correctly, too much codeine can pass to the baby.

-Codeine has many drug interactions because the liver enzymes break down many other drugs as well.
-These drugs can either intensify or negate the effects of codeine, depending on their mechanism of action.
-There is little difference between hydrocodeine vs codeine about drug interactions because the same liver enzymes metabolize them.
+Codeine has many drug interactions because the liver enzymes also break down many other drugs.
+Depending on their mechanism of action, these drugs can either intensify or negate the effects of codeine.
+There is little difference between hydrocodeine vs. codeine in drug interactions because the same liver enzymes metabolize them.

 Hydrocodeine is a semi-synthetic opioid because its chemical structure is not found in any naturally occurring opiate.
 It is twice as strong as codeine.
 Typically, it is recommended for moderate to severe pain.
 Its addiction potential is similar to that of morphine but less than oxycodone.